lababidi/lababidi.xyz/papayaking.md

 </p>
 <img src="img/papayaking/5.jpg" alt="">
 <p>
-I packed up and remembered showing the young employee a Seinfeld clip: Kramer left the movies to fetch a Papaya King dog, a tiny reference that's easy to miss.
+I packed up and remembered showing the young employee a Seinfeld clip: Kramer ditched a movie to fetch a Papaya King dog.
-He had not heard of Seinfeld but seemed amused that this dated sitcom referenced his family's business.
+He had not heard of Seinfeld but seemed amused that this 30 year old sitcom referenced his family's business.
+Kramer's mention is a tiny reference that's easy to miss, a subtle yet poignant reminder of New Yorkers relationship to their beloved city.
 </p>

 		</div>